A Conservation Strategy

 Using the Conservation Strategy, we seek to promote forest plans that will address landscape-level conservation strategies for ecosystems and specific terrestrial and aquatic species, incorporating the best interpretations of changing climate adaptation scenarios.
 We will support plans that are tied to robust adaptive management scenarios and respond in a timely manner to feedback from monitoring, and incorporate new scientific understanding as it evolves over the planning period.
 We will also support forest plans that promote diverse economic options that are consistent with ecologically sustainable management and restoration.

 Recommended Citation: Britting, S., Brown, E., Drew, M., Esch, B., Evans, S., Flick, P., Hatch, J., Henson, R., Morgan, D., Parker, V., Purdy, S., Rivenes, D., Silvas-Bellanca, K., Thomas, C., and Van Velsor, S. 2012.
 National Forests in the Sierra Nevada: A Conservation Strategy.
 Sierra Forest Legacy.
 August 27, 2012.

 Susan Britting, Darca Morgan, Vivian Parker, Don Rivenes, Karina Silvas-Bellanca, and Craig Thomas, Sierra Forest Legacy; Emily Brown, Earthjustice; Mark Drew and Jenny Hatch, CalTrout; Bryce Esch and Stan Van Velsor, The Wilderness Society; Steve Evans, Friends of the River; Pam Flick, Defenders of Wildlife; Ryan Henson, California Wilderness Coalition; Sabra Purdy, UC Davis; Don Rivenes, Forest Issues Group and Sierra Forest Legacy

-Download the Conservation Strategy by sections:
+Download by sections: